jayunit100/apachecon-2019-bigtop3x/README.md

 ## Envisioning a Kubernetes native BigData stack

-- Kubernetes gives you infrastructure components for free.
+- *Kubernetes*  gives you infrastructure components for free.
+In this case, we'll base the installer on Kind.
-- Open *storage* stacks under the hood can be managed with Minio and OpenEBS.
+- *OpenEBS* storage stacks under the hood can be managed with Minio and OpenEBS for k8s persistence.
-- Putting Presto on top of Minio gives ad hoc querying.
+- *Minio* provides scale out s3 compatible storage layer for lake/warehouse functionality.
-- Knative on top of minio gives you a serverless model for event driven data cleaning.
+- Putting *Presto* on top of Minio gives ad hoc querying.
-- Policies and security : Usage of Minio, Taints, for isolating traffic and data.
+- *Knative* on top of minio gives you a serverless model for event driven data cleaning, paves way for serverless and continuous builds and delivery.

-## Infrastructure
+- *Policies and security*: Usage of Minio security policies, K8s Taints, and Canal policies for isolating traffic and data.

 ### So what should we provide people with ?